 et’s be honest: voting in California can be kind of overwhelming.
 Along with having to decide on a president, a senator, state and local officials, and local ballot measures, California voters were also faced with no less than eleven statewide … Read More

-- Following the Money: Who's Paying for the Propositions?
+- Who's Paying for the Propositions?
+Follow the Money!

 Last week, Gov. Jerry Brown signed legislation to create California’s first set of regulations on hydraulic fracturing.
 The controversial extraction technique, commonly known as fracking, involves the high-pressure injection of water, sand and chemicals into deep shale formations in order … Read More